History of Forex: How the EUR USD Began

 Small moves can amount to large gains/losses

-Let's look at one specific example that can illustrate the effect of EUR USD volatility.
+Let's look at one specific example that can illustrate the effect of EUR USD volatility in Forex history.
 Basically, one small change (for example, one pip) in the value of the EUR USD pair, can translate into large gains or losses.

 In the case of the EUR USD, if it changes from 1.1703 to 1.1704, this is a one pip movement, or one 'point' movement.